WestSide Veterinary Hospital

 • Very often, nothing at all...

-• However we take extra precautions in a handful of large and giant breed dogs, golden retrievers, shepherds, and a few others where we strategically reduce an increase in hip and knee problems, and a small percentage of skin or lymph cancers.
+• However, we take extra precautions in a handful of large and giant breed dogs, golden retrievers, shepherds, and a few others where we strategically reduce an increase in hip and knee problems, and a small percentage of skin or lymph node cancers.
+We will discuss this in detail at your puppy visits as every family and every pet have specific considerations

 • Some individuals need a single heat to improve their genitourinary anatomy or immune status